1) Sun protection

 10) Don’t be too harsh on your skin

 When we’re experiencing issues with our skin, it’s easy to go over-board with skincare products and cleansing.
 But this can do more harm than good.
 When it comes to skin health, remember to avoid strong cleansers and soaps.
-These strip the skin of natural oils & only worsen existing skin problems.
+These strips the skin of natural oils & only worsen existing skin problems.
 Don’t be too harsh on yourself, just stick to your skincare regime prescribed by a professional and be patient.
 Remember to limit hot, long showers which also strip the skin of our natural oils/hydration.